Font size

 Field Research

-IRMCD periodically tests the effectiveness of larvicide and adulticide compounds using a variety of methods developed by the World Health Organization, the Centers for Disease Control, and our own.
-These are performed in a variety of environments including laboratory, semi-field, and field tests.
+To ensure the effectiveness of larvicide and adulticide compounds, IRMCD employs testing methods developed by reputable organizations such as the World Health Organization and the Centers for Disease Control, in addition to proprietary methods.
+These tests encompass laboratory, semi-field, and field environments.

 Laboratory Testing